SmartAdvisorOnline SmartAdvisorOnline

 If you want the 2-minute foundation first, read how VPN works.
 For the bigger picture (threat model, logs, and what a VPN can't hide), open VPN security basics.

-Pro tip: after setup, run a quick baseline check on our DNS tool DNSCheck (it helps both users and indexing).
+Pro tip: after setup, run a quick baseline check on our DNS tool Leak Test (baseline vs VPN-on comparison).
 Then confirm the results again with VPN ON.

 Platform selector: pick your device for a fast setup win